OUR OPINION: Cheers and Jeers for the 2023 Iowa Legislature

 Another bill the Republican-controlled Legislature sent to Reynolds' desk also prohibits transgender minors from obtaining gender-related medical care such as puberty blockers, hormone replacement therapy or any surgical interventions.

-We would have preferred that GOP lawmakers had not taken up such cultural issues that inflame passions and divide the public.
+We would have preferred that GOP lawmakers had not taken up a cultural issue that inflames passions and divides the public.
 As a whole, the measures serve to make the state look less welcoming to the rest of the country.

 Thumbs up